SharkJ/my-theia-xtext/README.md

 A Theia Application with an Xtext-based Language Server extension.

-... or check it out locally:
+Check it out on Gitpod or locally:

 Build the language server
 ```